Aboyne dress

-The aboyne dress is the name given to the prescribed attire for female dancers in the Scottish national dances, such as the Flora MacDonald's fancy, the Scottish lilt, and others.
-Male dancers wear the kilt for these dances, the kilt being a male garment.
-There are two versions of the aboyne dress in use.
-Some consider the aboyne as quite suited to the graceful movements of the National dances.
+Aboyne dress is the name given to the prescribed attire for female dancers in the Scottish national dances, such as the Flora MacDonald's fancy, the Scottish lilt, and others.
+Male dancers wear the kilt for these dances, the kilt being a predominantly male garment.
+There are two versions of Aboyne dress in use.
+Some consider the Aboyne as quite suited to the graceful movements of the national dances.

-The Aboyne Highland Games, established in 1867, have stipulated this style of attire for female dancers since 1952 for both national and highland dances.
+The Aboyne Highland Games, established in 1867, have stipulated this style of attire for female dancers since 1952 for both National and Highland dances.

 Description

 A typical Aboyne dress consists of a dark bodice or elaborate waistcoat, decorative blouse, full tartan skirt and sometimes a petticoat and apron.
 Some have a tartan sash (usually draped over the shoulder and coming down towards the hem of the skirt in the back) rather than an apron.
-While appearing to be simple and plain (and poorly assembled), a properly made, modern Aboyne dress might and can be quite expensive.
+While appearing to be simple and plain, a properly made, modern Aboyne dress might and can be quite expensive.

 In one version, a tartan pattern skirt is worn with an over-the-shoulder plaid, a white blouse and petticoat, and a velvet bodice.
 The alternative is a white dress over a petticoat, together with a tartan pattern sash.